Aliases for ELN Gene

 This gene encodes a protein that is one of the two components of elastic fibers.
 Elastic fibers comprise part of the extracellular matrix and confer elasticity to organs and tissues including the heart, skin, lungs, ligaments, and blood vessels.
 The encoded protein is rich in hydrophobic amino acids such as glycine and proline, which form mobile hydrophobic regions bounded by crosslinks between lysine residues.
 Degradation products of the encoded protein, known as elastin-derived peptides or elastokines, bind the elastin receptor complex and other receptors and stimulate migration and proliferation of monocytes and skin fibroblasts.
 Elastokines can also contribute to cancer progression.
 Deletions and mutations in this gene are associated with supravalvular aortic stenosis (SVAS) and autosomal dominant cutis laxa. [provided by RefSeq, Aug 2017]

 GeneCards Summary for ELN Gene

 ELN (Elastin) is a Protein Coding gene.
-Diseases associated with ELN include Supravalvar Aortic Stenosis and Cutis Laxa, Autosomal Dominant.
-Among its related pathways are Elastic fibre formation and Cell adhesion_Cell-matrix glycoconjugates.
-GO annotations related to this gene include extracellular matrix structural constituent and extracellular matrix constituent conferring elasticity.
+Diseases associated with ELN include Supravalvular Aortic Stenosis and Cutis Laxa, Autosomal Dominant 1.
+Among its related pathways are Integrin Pathway and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include extracellular matrix structural constituent and extracellular matrix constituent conferring elasticity.

 UniProtKB/Swiss-Prot for ELN Gene